webflo/drupal-core/README.md

   }
 }
 ```
-(Because Drupal's `composer.json` is in the repository root, not in the `core` directory, most of Drupal's `composer.json` needs to be duplicated unfortunately.)

 This will download Drupal's `core` directory into the root of the repository.
 If you want your Drupal installation to be in a subdirectory of the repository simply replace `"core"` in the `"installer-paths"` section above with `"web/core"` or similar.
 Of course any other version declaration supported by Composer works as well, so you can also target a specific tag or commit of this repository.